typhonjs-oclif-scratch/test-cli-experimental-modules/README.md

 This test CLI and Github Action CI / CD test suite covers the largest swath of Node versions starting at `12.0.0`.

+A [discussion issue](https://github.com/oclif/core/issues/130) about ESM support is open on the `@oclif/core` repo.

 Click here to view the [latest Action CI / CD run](https://github.com/typhonjs-oclif/test-cli-experimental-modules/actions) (requires a valid Github login).
 The test suite is run in a matrix support `macos-latest`, `ubuntu-latest`, `windows-latest` on Node versions `12.0.0`, `12.17.0`, `12.x`, `13.x`, `14.0.0`, `14.x`, `15.0.0` and `15.x`.

+All the test suites use a fork of [@oclif/core](https://github.com/oclif/core) that can be [found here](https://github.com/typhonjs-oclif-scratch/core-esm) and subsequently a compiled version with the lib directory committed to Github is [found here](https://github.com/typhonjs-oclif/core-esm).
+The latter Github repo is linked in `package.json` as `"@oclif/core": "git+https://github.com/typhonjs-oclif/core-esm.git"`.

 For testing the CLI is invoked locally, via NPM script (installed as a developer dependency), and installed as a global dependency in the Github Action.